Compiled by the Road Trip Alberta team

 We’ll keep this selection light, as we know that most people driving the QEII highway just want to get from Point A to Point B as quickly as possible!

 As the city of Red Deer sits almost exactly in between Calgary and Edmonton, it makes for a logical rest point, and what is commonly known as “Gasoline Alley” (a stretch of the main highway at the south end of Red Deer) is the perfect place to get gas, stretch your legs, and grab a bite.
+If you have a bit of time, it is worth discovering some of the fun things to do in Red Deer.

-If you just need a quick snack to fuel the rest of your trip, stop at the iconic Donut Mill for a pastry.
+But if you just need a quick snack to fuel the rest of your trip, stop at the iconic Donut Mill for a pastry.
 You can’t miss it – the storefront is a large windmill on the west side of the highway – and there is a very good reason why this spot is listed on our “foodie” road trip Alberta bingo card.
-Try the unmissable Boston cream, or take a chance on the variable “donut of the month” that is always a crowd-pleaser.
+Try the unmissable Boston cream, or take a chance on the variable “donut of the month” which is always a crowd-pleaser.

 If you’re pulling into Red Deer around mealtime and need something heartier, the Big Bend Market is very worth the stop for their made-to-order sandwiches.
 Self-proclaimed as a “year-round farmer’s market”, their meat selection is award-winning and their products are almost entirely locally made.